 Once we have received the Pro-Forma payment we make a start on the project.
 We create a number of design options and share them with the client.
 This gives them the opportunity to make suggestions on the final design.

 Because very few people can visualise things in 3D from a 2D image we send our client a “Free of Charge” miniature 3D printed version of their desk ornament.
-Once they receive the 3D printed prototype they give us the go ahead to 3D print the final products.
+Once they receive the 3D printed prototype they give us the go-ahead to 3D print the final products.

-The design and 3D printing is now completed.
+The design and 3D printing are now completed.
 As this is a design and 3D print contract our commitment to the client is very nearly completed.
 We prepare our final invoice for the client and collect all of the documentation we can together to send to the client with their final invoice,

 We saved some time on the design.
 It only took us 1 1/2 hours, not the 2 hours we quoted.
 This saving is passed onto the client and we deduct £20 (+VAT) from the final invoice.